-The Vikings created an extensive trade network with other parts of the world and navigation opened trade in Eastern lands.
+The Vikings created an extensive trade network with other parts of the world and navigation opened to trade in Eastern lands.
 They also built trade networks with the Byzantine Empire.

-Cnut the Great was the king of Denmark, England and Norway.
+Cnut the Great was the king of Denmark, England, and Norway.
 He became the king of England in 1016 and of Scotland in 1017.

 His legacy was lost after the Norman Conquest of England – in 1066 and he was misinterpreted as a delusional monarch who believed he had supernatural powers.

 He brought Danes and English together under cultural bonds of custom and wealth through power and brutality.
 He claimed the throne of Norway in 1028 after years of conflict with opponents of Scandinavia.

 Eric Bloodaxe was a famous Viking, the Norwegian ruler in the 10th century, and one of the best-known names in Viking history.

 He was nicknamed Bloodaxe because of his Vikings raids in Scotland and the killing of his brothers to keep the crown.

 He was an independent king in the Viking kingdom of Northumbria and was made the ruler of Northumbria protect the land against the Scots and the Irish.